NicolasMeseguer/pcgcn/README.md

       (Runs PCGCN on the CPU with 500 epochs, using a random dataset just generated; using METIS as the partitioning algortithm, partitions the graph into 4 subgraphs.
 DISCLAIMER: this example will generate a random dataset each run.
 See Example #5)

-    Example #5 (using an already generated graph called Blue_Elephant): python train.py --no-cuda --graphlaxy Blue_Elephant --epochs 500 --partition metis --nparts 2 --sparsity_threshold 50
+    Example #5 (using an already generated graphlaxy graph called Blue_Elephant): python train.py --no-cuda --graphlaxy Blue_Elephant --epochs 500 --partition metis --nparts 2 --sparsity_threshold 50
       (Runs PCGCN on the CPU with 500 epochs, using a random dataset that was previoulsy generated; using METIS as the partitioning algortithm, partitions the graph into 2 subgraphs and for those with a sparsity bigger than 50, will use sparse matrix-mult.)